Commentary 1: On What the Communist Party Is

 The CCP promised land to the peasants, factories to the workers, freedom and democracy to the intellectuals, and peace to all.
 None of these promises has ever been realized.
-One generation of Chinese died deceived and another generation continues to be cheated.
-This is the biggest sorrow of the Chinese people, the most unfortunate aspect of the Chinese nation.
+One generation of Chinese died deceived, and another generation continues to be cheated.
+This is the biggest sorrow of the Chinese people and the most unfortunate aspect of the Chinese nation.

 III.
 Ever-Changing Principles

 In one of the televised U.S. presidential debates in 2004, one presidential candidate said that one could change tactics when one needed to, but one should never change his “beliefs” or “core values.”
 Otherwise, he is not credible.
 This statement makes clear a general principle.

 The Communist Party is a typical example.
 For instance, since its establishment 80 years ago, the CCP has held 16 national representative conventions and modified the Party Constitution 16 times.
 Over the five decades since it came to power, the CCP has made five major modifications to the Chinese Constitution.

 The ideal of the Communist Party is social equality leading to a communist society.
 Today, however, communist-controlled China has become a nation with the most serious economic inequalities in the world.
 Many CCP members have become extremely rich, while the country has 800 million living in poverty.

-The guiding theories of the CCP started with Marxism-Leninism, to which was added Maoism, and then Deng Xiaopeng’s thoughts, and recently Jiang Zemin’s “Three Represents.”
-Marxism-Leninism and Maoism are not at all compatible with Deng’s theories and Jiang’s ideology—they are actually opposite to them.
+The guiding theories of the CCP started with Marxism-Leninism, to which was added Maoism, then Deng Xiaopeng’s thoughts, and more recently Jiang Zemin’s “Three Represents.”
+Marxism-Leninism and Maoism are not at all compatible with Deng’s theories and Jiang’s ideology—they are actually the opposite.
 This hodgepodge of communist theories employed by the CCP is indeed a rarity in human history.